coehne/svelteKitOnFirebase/README.md

 # SvelteKit + Firebase Hosting

-These are instructions for setting up a SvelteKit demo project and deploy it to Firebase with framework aware hosting.
+These are instructions for setting up a SvelteKit demo project and deploying it to Firebase with framework aware hosting.

 ## Installation steps